Updated March, 2023

 3) Pork producers often say that field work gives them a break from the monotony of working with hogs all of the time.
 However, to rectify this, you can arrange to work part-time for the custom operator on your own farm.
 You may find that the custom operator’s machinery is more fun to operate than your own.

-4) If you rent land, your landlord may object.
-He/she may say, “If the custom operator is going to farm the land, maybe I should rent it to him.”
+4) If you rent land, your landowner(s) may object.
+They may say, "If the custom operator is going to farm the land, maybe I should rent it to them."

 You may follow a partial strategy by selling "big ticket" items like a combine and large tractor, but continue to do the time-sensitive operations like planting, spraying, and cultivating.
 This allows you to substantially reduce your capital and labor investment while maintaining control over the critical parts of the crop operation.